-The MIPS eligible clinician must attest YES to being in active engagement to submit data to a clinical data registry.
+The MIPS eligible clinician must attest YES or TRUE to being in active engagement to submit data to a clinical data registry.

-For multiple registry engagement, report as YES if there is active engagement with more than one clinical data registry.
+For multiple registry engagement, report as YES or TRUE if there is active engagement with more than one clinical data registry.

 Note: The following measures are included in the Public Health and Clinical Data Exchange objective: Immunization Registry Reporting, Electronic Case Reporting, Public Health Registry Reporting, Clinical Data Registry Reporting, and Syndromic Surveillance Reporting.